Microscopes

 • Acquisition and analysis workstation with dual monitors

-2. A Nikon E-800 upright frame, equipped for epifluorescence.
-This microscope is currently configured with a home-built Peltier stage and objective temperature cuff for rapid temperature-shift studies like the ones in this paper.
+1. The Cool Customer: Nikon E-800 upright microscope, equipped for epifluorescence.
+This microscope is currently configured with a home-built Peltier stage and objective temperature cuff for rapid temperature-sweep studies like the ones in this paper.

-3. A Nikon Diaphot tissue culture microscope.
-A highly competent beast, built in the 1980s.
+6. Probably Headed for the Glue Factory: Nikon Diaphot tissue culture microscope.
+A beast, built in the 1980s.

 Brief description here, in-depth teardown here